fyne-io/developer.fyne.io/started/widgets.md

 ---

+### AccordionContainer

+AccordionContainer displays a list of AccordionItems.
+Each item is represented by a button that reveals a detailed view when tapped.

+{% include widget.html name="accordion" %}

 ### Box

 Box widget is a simple list where the child elements are arranged in a single column for vertical or a single row for horizontal arrangement.